The gyromagnetic factor of charged rotating black holes in various dimensions from scattering amplitudes: Particular cases

 Transforming to Cartesian harmonic coordinates $(T,X,Y,Z)$ and expanding up to 1PM and dipole order we have

 and

 Then, setting $d=3$ in our general amplitude-based calculation, \eqref{eq:metric_d_dimensions} and \eqref{eq:potential_d_dimensions}, gives

 Comparison with the Kerr-Newman far-field behavior shows exact agreement at 1PM and dipole order if and only if $\mathfrak{g}=2$ (equivalent to $\zeta=0$).
 Thus, the Kerr-Newman metric is reproduced by the Dirac minimally coupled EFT of gravity at the order considered.
+This is in perfect agreement with the spinor-helicity analysis performed in~\cite{Moynihan:2019bor, Chung:2019yfs}.